lsst-dm/dm_dev_guide/stack/eups-tutorial.rst

    […]

-Be aware that there are generally many packages and many, many tags, corresponding to different :doc:`CI <jenkins>` runs, official releases, and so on.
+Be aware that there are generally many packages and many, many tags, corresponding to different :doc:`CI </build-ci/jenkins>` runs, official releases, and so on.

 Setting up the ``lsst_apps`` product will, by default, give us the ``current``